The Good Gut podcast series

 In part one, Dr Tim Crowe will be joined by Dr Emma Beckett, an NHMRC Early Career Fellow at the University of Newcastle and expert in molecular nutrition.
 Emma will provide an overview about the vital role our gut plays in maintaining our overall health, explain how our gut microbiome can be affected from birth and reveal the genetic secrets behind our microbiomes.
 She will take a closer look at how we can keep our good gut bacteria happy and healthy.

 What is the future of the gut?

-In part two, Dr Tim Crowe will be joined by world renowned Professor Felice Jacka, Director of the Food and Mood Centre at Deakin University.
+In part two, Dr Tim Crowe will be joined by world-renowned Professor Felice Jacka, Director of the Food and Mood Centre at Deakin University.
 Felice’s pioneering research examines how individuals’ diets and other lifestyle behaviours impact the risk for mental health conditions.
-This podcast will highlight emerging research in this ground breaking area of science, explore the notion that the gut could play a vital role as our ‘second brain’ and explore what these new discoveries could mean for future diagnosis.
+This podcast will highlight emerging research in the vital role the gut plays as the ‘second brain’ and explore what these new discoveries could mean for future diagnosis.

 Host: Dr Tim Crowe

 Dr Tim Crowe is a career nutrition research scientist and an Advanced Accredited Practising Dietitian.
 He has 25 years of research and teaching experience at Deakin University and in the public hospital sector, covering diverse research areas of basic laboratory research, clinical nutrition intervention trials and public health nutrition, with 40 peer-reviewed journal publications to his name.
 His experience goes beyond the ability to analyse, understand and interpret scientific evidence to also be able to translate this into practical messages for the public.
 This is seen throughout his national media profile in nutrition and the nutrition communication work he does with many scientific and food industry organisations.